sophiaellis1313/tidelatest/_posts/2025-09-19-a-class-of-their-own.md

 As the four boats line up alongside one another, their differences also become clear.
 Each Baltic 68 is a semi-custom-build so, while the hull form may be the same, there can be big contrasts beyond that.
 If you compare *Pink Gin Verde* with *Open Season*, it is notable that the latter is almost 2,000kg lighter and has a deeper keel plus a single rudder, compared to the twin rudder set up on the former.

 Given this clear slant towards performance, it is perhaps no surprise that *Open Season* is viewed as the boat to beat by her rivals.
-“They've been at it for two seasons, and this is their third year,” Mella Hernández explains.
-“In our case, this is our first regatta, as last year we only trained and couldn't compete due to various circumstances.”
+“They’ve been at it for two seasons, and this is their third year,” Mella Hernández explains.
+“In our case, this is our first regatta, as last year we only trained and couldn’t compete due to various circumstances.”

 “As for *Scorpione Hormar*,” he continues, “she has just arrived from the shipyard and the crew had their first sail of the boat at the SuperYacht Cup.
-I'm sure it's a boat that will provide strong competition in the upcoming regattas.”
+I’m sure it’s a boat that will provide strong competition in the upcoming regattas.”

 One of the most notable features of the Baltic 68 fleet is the all-electric set-up.
 All the yachts feature electric motors – some with a diesel generator as back-up.
 This also translates to the winch system, which means that sailing is almost silent.
 The other great innovation that keeps these boats uncomplicated, even on the race course, is the use of Doyle Sail’s structured luff mainsail: it uses a reinforced luff on the mainsail to provide the tension and tweaking potential generally provided by check stays.
 Marry that to an easily driven, lightweight hull that doesn’t need to be overloaded to achieve maximum speed – and you have a yacht that is a joy to race.